James Ellsworth (wrestler): Return to independent circuit (2018–present)

 On January 21, 2018, Ellsworth made an appearance for Destiny World Wrestling, where he won the first-ever Santino Cobra Cup, interfering in a match between Austin Aries and Pete Dunne and using his Cobra Cup win to challenge Dunne to a match which he lost via pinfall.
 On February 11, Ellsworth appeared for Championship Wrestling From Hollywood, where he challenged Nick Aldis for the NWA World Heavyweight Championship, but he was defeated.
 On February 20, Ellsworth proclaimed himself the World Intergender Champion, creating his own championship.
 The first defense of the World Intergender Championship came on February 22 at BAR Wrestling, where he defeated Joey Ryan.
 Ellsworth teamed with Gillberg and captured the ACW Tag Team Championship a second time on April 1.
+On June 2, Ellsworth and Gillberg would lose the ACW Tag Team to The Bully Club, Buzz Stryker & Rayburn.
 On September 2, Ellsworth teamed with Frank The Clown losing to former WCW World Heavyweight Champion David Arquette and RJ City in a tag team match at Warrior Wrestling 2.

+On June 29, 2019 Ellsworth unsuccessfully challenged Doyle Day for the ACW Heavyweight Title.
+On August 11, Ellsworth defeated Super Oprah to win the Black Diamond Wrestling Rated R Championship.
+On January 26, 2020 Ellsworth defeated both Sicend and Chris Slade in a triple threat match to win the ACW Lightweight Heavyweight Championship.
+On February 28, Ellsworth would lose the title to former tag team partner Gillberg.
+On July 24, 2021 Ellsworth teamed with Action Andretti to unsuccessfully challenge Breaux Keller and Joe Keys for the MCW Tag Team Championships.
+On August 13, he and tag partner Claude Marrow Jr. would also lose a ACW Tag Team championship match to Ben Bishop and Michael's Amaydo.